JacoboLansac/audits/solo/TempleDAO-bug-bounty/LOW_minBorrowAmount-not-checked-in-repay.md

 When a liquidation occurs in `TempleLineOfCredit`, the collateral (Temple tokens) goes to the `treasuryReservesVault`.
 This offers no incentive to the caller of the `batchLiquidate()` function (used to liquidate unhealthy accounts) which leads me to believe that the protocol admins are the intended liquidators (even though any account can liquidate any position).

-If the collateral of a liquidated position was smaller than the gas cost of executing the liquidation transaction, the difference would be paid by the protocol.
-To prevent such scenario, there is a `minBorrowAmount` parameter that is used in the `borrow()` so that borrowing small amounts is disallowed.
-Small borrows would allow small collaterals, which could lead to situations in which the gas cost of liquidation is larger than the seized collateral:
+If the collateral of a liquidated position was smaller than the gas cost of executing the liquidation transaction, the protocol would pay the difference.
+To prevent such a scenario, there is a `minBorrowAmount` parameter that is used in the `borrow()` so that borrowing small amounts is disallowed.
+Small borrows would allow small collaterals, which could lead to situations in which the gas cost of liquidation is higher than the seized collateral:
 ```javascript
     /**
      * @notice The minimum borrow amount per transaction